josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 - media;
 - education;
 - technology;
+- activism;
+- harassment;
-- activism.
+- institutional pressure.

 ### Global Circulation

-**Global circulation** means material travels across countries or regions.
+**Global circulation** means material travelled across countries or regions.

 It does not prove:

-- close attention;
+- sustained attention;
 - accurate interpretation;
+- representativeness;
 - durable influence.

 ### Global Understanding

-**Global understanding** means audiences grasp:
+**Global understanding** requires audiences to grasp enough of the:

 - context;
 - institutions;
 - language;
 - stakes;
-- political meaning.
+- political meaning;

+to understand more than the image alone.

 Circulation can occur without understanding.